oegea/adp/README.md

 ### UPDATE CLIENT configuration

-The first step on ADP is to configure the UPDATE CLIENT.
-In this operation, the end-user will provide to the UPDATE CLIENT with the URL with which to access the APPLICATION SERVICE.
+The first step on ADP is to configure the `UPDATE CLIENT`.
+In this operation, the end-user will provide to the `UPDATE CLIENT` with the URL with which to access the APPLICATION SERVICE.

 Additionally, the UPDATE CLIENT MAY ask at this point to the end-user if non-stable versions have to be installed.
 By default, unless there is expressly specified, the UPDATE CLIENT SHOULD only install stable versions.